theScottyJam/mc-skybot/README.md

 Location: A specific point in space that you often travel to.
 There's logic in place to find the quickest route from one location to another.
 (At the time of writing, act/space.lua has more information about coordinate terminology in its module comment)

-plan: A series of immediate steps that needs to be taken (like turn left, go forward, etc) until you get to a place where an interruption can happen.
+sprint: A series of immediate steps that needs to be taken (like turn left, go forward, etc) until you get to a place where an interruption can happen.
 An interruption could be, for example, refueling, or tending a farm.
-strategy: The overall plan from harvesting the first tree to the last projects.
+plan: Everything that will happen, starting from from harvesting the first tree to the last projects.

 primary task: The main project you're currently working on (like building a tree farm) active task: What you're currently doing, like getting more fuel